Terms and Conditions

 16.2 Service Changes

-We reserve the right to modify, suspend, or discontinue any aspect of the Platform with or without notice.
+We reserve the right to modify, suspend, or discontinue any aspect of the Platform.
+Where reasonably practicable, we will provide advance notice of material service changes.

 17. Termination